alperenozdnc/ezcli/docs/INSTALLATION.md

 % make all
 ```

-this command creates the static library in `lib/` and an example
+this command creates the static library in `lib/` and example
-executable in `examples/`.
+executables in `examples/`. for easy testing of examples,
+run `source ./scripts/examples.sh` from project root. this creates aliases
+where `alias abc = ./examples/abc`.

 you can play around with examples to kind of get
 an idea on things you can create using ezcli.